 If you haven’t been running five miles before, you may need to ease into it and run/walk some.
 Don’t be afraid to split things up like this until you’re able to run five miles straight.
 It just is best to decide ahead of time how you’re going to do it.

 You might plan to run 2 miles, walk 0.5 miles, run one mile, walk 0.5 miles, and then run the last mile.
-Planning ahead for when you run and walk will help you be strategic about the walking as opposed to walking whenever you feel like it.
+Planning your intervals ahead will help you be strategic about it.

 Run at a Comfortable Pace